gkulasik/grpc_assistant_server/README.md

 }
 ```

+## Streaming

+GAS supports streaming requests.
+GAS waits until the stream completes so the response will be delayed (this is a limitation of HTTP).

 ## Compatibility

 The development of this tool has been on macOS.
 It has been built to be OS/environment agnostic.
 Non-macOS users should expect paths/directory structure and docker-compose setup will differ for other operating systems.